A teacher instructing students in a classroom setting.

 Many teaching assistants cite the flexibility of the role as being one of its key benefits.
 Full- and part-time roles are common and, as they’re term-time only, it can be an ideal job if you have children of your own.
 It's also a very rewarding role that enables you to have an impact on the lives of the children you work with every day.

-As a TA, you can also specialise in areas that interest you, or complement your skills.
+As a TA, you can also specialise in areas that interest you or will complement your skills.
 If you speak a foreign language, have an aptitude for working with pupils with special needs and disabilities, or have a passion for a specific subject, your school may encourage you to develop your skills in these areas and carry out a more specialised role.

 How to become a teaching assistant